Islandora/documentation/docs/installation/docker-local.md

-# Installing a Development Server
+# Installing a Development or Demo Server

 When developing locally, your Drupal site resides in your `isle-dc/codebase` folder and is bind-mounted into your Drupal container.
 This lets you update code using the IDE of your choice on your host machine, and the